RTL INFO – 12.11.2023

 Here are their main requests:

-eliminate night flights between 11pm and 6am, impose a low-emission zone in the sky, so that only the lowest-noise, lowest-CO2-emission aircraft can land, cap the number of flights per year at 220,000, compared with 234,000 before Covid.
+abolish night flights between 11pm and 6am, impose a low-emission zone in the sky, so that only low-CO2 emission and less noisy aircraft can land, cap the number of flights per year at 220,000, compared with 234,000 before Covid.

 Jasper Wouters, representative of Bond Beter Leefmilieu – the Flemish branch of Inter Environnement – pointed out that Brussels Airport’s determination to continue growing would, in the event of a green light, mean not only an increase in freight and passenger numbers, but also in nitrogen oxide emissions and the number of trucks on the roads.